Overview of the application process

-You will receive a letter or an email from the Home Office with the result of your visa application and this will explain what you need to do next.
+You'll receive a letter or an email from the Home Office with the result of your visa application and this will explain what you need to do next.

 If your application is successful, you will be given either:

-- a sticker (called a vignette) that goes in your passport if you gave your biometric information at a visa application centre;
+- a sticker (called a vignette) that goes in your passport if you gave your biometric information at a visa application centre

-- access to view your immigration status information online if you used the smartphone app to prove your identity.
+- access to view your immigration status information online if you used the smartphone app to prove your identity

 The vignette or online immigration status information will show: